GCSE results day 2021: what to expect

 Try your best to not worry too much about results day as it approaches.
 Eat normally and get plenty of sleep the night before.
 Be open with your parents about your upcoming results and any worries you may have – they’re there to help!

-Confirm what time your school will open on the day itself.
+If your school is opening for the collection of results, confirm what time it will open.
 Your school should have told you this before you broke up for the summer, but you can always check this on their official website (or even social media channels).

 If you can't make it in to school to collect your results, see what you need to do, below.